pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 #### Recovering

 When starting up after a disorderly shutdown, the garbage collector will need to recover missing state.
-This will be unreferenced chunks that have timed out or that were in the process of deleting.
+This will be chunks with stale semantic references from failed clients, or chunks that were in the process of deleting.
 At startup, the garbage collector service should query these from the database and resume deletion.

 #### Shardability